Constance Bay: History

-The actual bay was named by French Fur Traders after Simon Constant who was a member of the Algonquin First Nation and who was in the area before white settlers arrived.
+The bay itself was named by French Fur Traders after Simon Constant who was a member of the Algonquin First Nation and who was in the area before white settlers arrived.

 T.W.
 Edwin Sowter, a hobby archaeologist from Aylmer, Quebec, first identified the presence of archaeological sites at Constance Bay in the late 1800s.
 However, details of these sites were not available until Gordon Watson excavated a site in his Constance Bay cottage yard in the early 1970s.
 Watson's documented his findings in "A Woodland Indian Site at Constance Bay" available from the Ontario Archaeological Society.
 One item in the Watson collection is a large reconstructed ceramic vessel dating to about 2,500 years ago.

 In 1946 St. Gabriel's first chapel opened for services.
 Father J. Lorne Reynolds appointed parish priest.

 Hydro (electric service) was brought into the community in the summer of 1951.

 In the spring/summer of 2005, Enbridge Gas Distribution brought Natural Gas to the community.